alexvatti/alexvatti/README.md

 <h1 align="center">Hi 👋, I'm Alex </h1>
 <h3 align="center">Welcome to my GitHub profile!
+Vision : Organizational growth and add value to customers and business,
   I'm an aspiring data scientist with a passion for turning data into actionable insights.
   I believe that data has the power to drive informed decision-making and create positive impacts in various domains.</h3>